Services Provided by the Education Abroad Office

 - Collaborate with departments and colleges to ensure that students are properly registered and awarded credit.

 - Facilitate the process of reserving and purchasing flights: group flights or “suggested itineraries” for students.
-There are several options.
-We are happy to work with the faculty leaders to choose the best option for each program.

 - Provide guidance to students and leaders about the visa application process, if applicable.